-Migraine and Headache Treatment Questions and Answer
+Migraine and Headache Treatment Clinic Q&A

 For people who regularly suffer from headaches or migraines, there are few other types of pain that can be more frustrating and debilitating.
 Headaches are characterized by a throbbing, aching pain in the head, typically on the temples, forehead, around the eyes, and on the back of the head.
 Migraines may exhibit headache symptoms, but also present other symptoms, including visual disturbances, vision loss, and extreme sensitivity to light, difficulty speaking, vomiting and nausea.
 Migraines can occur rarely or happen several times a month.
 They typically have prodromes, which are symptoms that indicate a migraine is about to occur.

 Headaches are often undiagnosed and untreated.
 If you regularly have signs and symptoms of headaches, keep a record of the frequency and severity of the occurrences and how they were treated.
 Then make an appointment with your primary care physician to discuss your symptoms and develop a treatment plan for managing headaches.
 Even if you have already spoken with your doctor about headaches, book another appointment if the pattern changes or your headaches suddenly feel different.

 If you have any of the following signs and symptoms, see your doctor immediately or go to the emergency room, as they can indicate a more serious medical problem:

 – An abrupt, severe headache like a thunderclap

 – Headache with fever, mental confusion, stiff neck, double vision, seizures, numbness, weakness, or trouble speaking

 – Headache after a head injury, especially if the headache worsens of causes more symptoms than pain

 – A chronic headache that is worse after exertion, straining, coughing, sneezing, or a sudden movement